 Sidewalks

-Sidewalks are paths for pedestrians alongside a road.
-The primary function of a sidewalk is to provide for pedestrian movement and access to buildings, parks, and other destinations.
+Sidewalks are paths for the movement of people, generally run alongside a roadway, and provide access to buildings, parks, transit, and other destinations.
 Sidewalks also function as sites for loading and unloading vehicles, as places for outdoor dining and commerce, and as public meeting and gathering spaces.
 Sidewalks also serve as opportunities to locate other street improvements, such as stormwater management, plantings, and street furniture.

 See Full Sidewalk in the Geometry chapter for more information about sidewalks.